phronmophobic/blog/markdown/fastleannative.md

 # Rationale

-Working with native libraries and off-heap memory has historically been awkward and cumbersome from clojure.
+Working with native libraries and off-heap memory has historically been awkward and cumbersome from Clojure.
 Recently, there has been an increasing number of powerful tools for working within and alongside native libraries written in c, c++, rust, and more.
-These tools enable clojure developers to improve startup time, lower CPU and memory usage, create standalone binaries, call native libraries, manipulate off-heap memory, reach new platforms, and create native libraries for embedding clojure in non JVM applications.
+These tools enable Clojure developers to improve startup time, lower CPU and memory usage, create standalone binaries, call native libraries, manipulate off-heap memory, reach new platforms, and create native libraries for embedding Clojure in non JVM applications.

 This reference serves as a companion guide to a workshop I'm giving at the Clojure Conj: [Fast, Lean, Native Clojure](https://2026.clojure-conj.org/workshops).
-The tools and technologies for letting clojure developers leverage the native ecosystem are improving quickly.
+The tools and technologies for letting Clojure developers leverage the native ecosystem are improving quickly.
 The goal for this document is to cover the fundamental concepts behind these tools so that readers can apply them regardless of which technologies they end up choosing.

 {{table-of-contents/}}

 # The C ABI

 C doesn't have an ABI.
 Technically.
 However, that technicality doesn't matter in practice.
-In practice, the C ABI is _the_ most common way  for different languages and runtimes to talk to each or to the underlying operating system.
+In practice, the C ABI is _the_ most common way  for different languages and runtimes to talk to each other or to the underlying operating system.

 Calling Rust from C++?
 Use the C ABI.
 Calling C++ from Python?
 Use the C ABI.